Danish Crown Princely Couple in the USA, Days Two-Four

 The Crown Princess had an engagement in Queens in the afternoon, a visit to the Jacob Riis Settlement House.
 The House is a non-profit organisation, which offers training for adults and educational activities for children.
 At the House, Princess Mary learnt about the House’s exchange program which sends students to Denmark on trips, and also watched a presentation on body image and the media.
 Princess Benedikte is the patron of the House.

-Read more about the visit to the USA here.Filed under Danish Royals
+Read more about the visit to the USA here.Filed under Denmark

-Tagged Anniversary, Architecture, Cancer, Celebrities, Children, Crown Prince Frederik, Crown Princess Mary, Culture, Official Visit, Patronage, Sport, United States of America.
+Tagged Anniversary, Architecture, Cancer, Celebrities, Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Culture, Official Visit, Patronage, Sport, United States of America.